corrados/edrumulus/doc/manual.md

 - Start Hairless MIDI and set:
   - MIDI Out to `EdrumulusIn`
   - MIDI In to `EdrumulusOut`
-- Start Python and run:
+- Start the Edrumulus user interface with:
   - `python edrumulus/tools/edrumulus_gui.py rtmidi`

 Example: